BurnOutTrader/fund-forge/README.md

 - 20-11-24: Fixed some data base Serialization issues created when adding compression, add unit tests for data base.
 - 21-11-24: Starting DataBento Api.
 - 21-11-24: Added Trade statistics for high accuracy backtesting and statistics. [see](ff_standard_lib/src/strategies/STRATEGIES_README.md/#statistics)
+- 25-11-24: Fixed a Live trading bug related to live warm up that was created during weekend development.
+- 25-11-24: Add a strategy.get_front_month() function to allow getting front month `SymbolCode` automatically from rithmic. (in backtesting it is calculated from a map)

 ### Current State and Future Development
 The platform is currently in a semi-working state, think of it as a proof of concept, there is a lot of untested functionality, both in backtesting and live trading.